ash/raku-course/essentials/data-types/index.md

 {% include menu.html %}

 So far, we have seen a number of data types that Raku supports.
-These are different kind of [numbers](/essentials/numbers) (integers, rational numbers, and floating-point numbers), [strings](/essentials/strings), and [Boolean](/essentials/booleans) types.
+Those were different kinds of [numbers](/essentials/numbers) (integers, rational numbers, and floating-point numbers), [strings](/essentials/strings), and [Boolean](/essentials/booleans) type.
 Each data type has its name in the Raku type system.

 `Str` | String of characters
 `Int` | Integer number